 How to Best Focus Your Effort

-Using the National Poverty Plan Standards (NPPS), we estimate that over 75 million people in the United States are not able to live for a sustained period of time without assistance.
-In contrast, the U.S. Census Bureau estimates that 34 million Americans live in poverty.
+Using the National Poverty Plan Standards (NPPS), we estimate that nearly 82 million people in the United States are not able to live for a sustained period of time without assistance.
+In contrast, the U.S. Census Bureau estimates that 38 million Americans live in poverty.

 Why the discrepancy?
 Our income standards account for geographic differences in cost of living and changes in spending patterns since the federal poverty guidelines were first enacted.